pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"using-constant-test"+OR+"W0125")

 ### [W0150](#W0150) (lost-exception)<a name="W0150"></a>
-%s statement in finally block may swallow exception Used when a break or a return statement is found inside the finally clause of a try...finally block: the exceptions raised in the try clause will be silently swallowed instead of being re-raised.
+%s statement in finally block may swallow exception.

+Used when a break or a return statement is found inside the finally clause of a try...finally block: the exceptions raised in the try clause will be silently swallowed instead of being re-raised.

 **:x: Incorrect code**